1139821000/git-test/README.md

 # git-test
-This is a Git exercise
+This is a git project